camilaagw/DS-DE-training-notes/2-How-to-win-a-DS-competition-coursera/README.md

+_**Notes from the course "How to Win a Data Science Competition: Learn from Top Kagglers" from Coursera: https://www.coursera.org/learn/competitive-data-science**_

 # I. Recap of main ML algorithms

 **Linear models**
  Linear models, split space into 2 subspaces with a hyperplane (Ex.: Linear Reg., Logistic Reg., Linear SVM).
 Good for sparse, high dimensional data, where there are linear dependencies.
  <a href=https://sebastianraschka.com/faq/docs/logistic_regression_linear.html> Why is logistic regression considered linear? </a>
  *Logistic regression assumption: Data samples are independently and identically distributed (so-called i.i.d assumption)*

 **Tree-based methods**
 Decision tree is the main construction block.
 Uses divide and conquer approach to recursively divide the space into subspaces (or boxes).
 In regression tasks aproximates points in the boxes with a constant.
 A bad choise when data has linear dependencies.